-Launched at at last year’s Cycle Expo in Harrogate, the Vitfor Future Champions Project aims at providing young riders with an alternative route to the top.
+Now running for its third season, the Vitfor Future Champions Project aims to provide young riders with an alternative route to the top of the sport.
 The program has up to 10 places available for 16 – 23 year olds who have the potential to be the next generation of future champions.

 Fuelled by the success of the Vitfor-coached Tanfield brothers, Vitfor Performance Director, Craig Stevenson, has secured the funding to provide the training and support that’s needed to help propel up-and-coming athletes to the top of their sport.